Natural person in French law

-In French law, a (lit. physical person, English: natural person) is a human being who has capacity as a legal person (Personal jurisdiction over international defendants in the United States).
+In French law, a personne physique (lit. ‘physical person’, English: natural person) is a human being who has capacity as a legal person (Personal jurisdiction over international defendants in the United States).

 A personne physique is recognized as a subject in law, rather than an object of law such as a thing.
 A human being with personnalité juridique (personhood) is accordingly the holder of legal rights and Confidentiality towards other persons and towards society as a whole.

 A physical person may be compared to a personne morale, in which a group of people in some circumstances is granted a more or less complete judicial capacity (personnalité juridique).
 Nonetheless, the concept of a personne morale is constructed on the basis of that of a personne physique, and follows similar rules.

 The concept of a personne physique is a purely legal abstraction, a judicial fiction.
 Many authors note that the concept of a human being must be distinguished from that of a physical person.
 While the two frequently overlap, they are separate.
 It is judicially possible for a person to be declared legally dead, either voluntarily (civil death) or involuntarily, when a person is declared absent or disappeared.
 The person may afterwards be legally "resurrected".

 Rules concerning the exercise of the rights and obligations that a personnalité juridique confers are derived from the capacité juridique of the physical person.
 Holding these rights is not the same thing as exercising them.
 Modern law requires very grave cause before removing from a human being a right, much less a human being's entire judicial capacity.
 It may however seem appropriate in certain scenarios to limit the exercise of these rights, either temporarily or definitively.
 This reinforces a feeling of security of the person.

 The law of physical persons encompasses the whole of judicial actions concerning their existence, individualisation and attributes.
 Legal norm deals with matters of birth, death, and cloning.
 In doing so, it must also answer complex and often difficult ethical questions, to which each civilization and culture responds in its own way, in accordance with its own concept of a human being and the place of a human being in society.